 Dōtonbori (道頓堀), Osaka (大阪) is home to some of the region’s most famous symbols and landmarks.
-Most of these landmarks are tied to restaurants, such as Kani Dōraku’s (かに道楽) giant moving crab that hangs above the restaurant door, seemingly waving to customers going inside.
+Most of these landmarks are associated with restaurants, such as Kani Dōraku’s (かに道楽) giant moving crab that hangs above the restaurant door, seemingly waving to customers going inside.

-One of Dōtonbori’s – and perhaps Osaka’s – most famous landmarks is a strange, bespectacled puppet dressed in a red and white striped clown suit.
-He stands in the lobby of one of Dōtonburi’s many commercial buildings, cheerfully banging away at a snare drum while local and foreign tourists pass by.
+One of Dōtonbori’s, and perhaps Osaka’s, most famous landmarks is a strange, bespectacled puppet dressed in a red-and-white striped clown suit.
+He stands in the lobby of one of Dōtonburi’s many commercial buildings, cheerfully banging away at a snare drum while domestic and foreign tourists, as well as locals, pass by.
 Sometimes, his expression changes from a pleasant cheerfulness to something more cheeky and mischievous, and back again.
 So you never know if he wants to make you laugh, or if you’ll be his next murder victim.

 The happy clown’s name is Kuidaore Taro (くいだおれ太郎), and he is one of Osaka’s most prominent mascots and tourist attractions.
 But just who or what is he?
 We’ll give you a primer on this colorful local mascot so you have many more reasons to take a photo of him, or purchase some souvenirs.
 After all, family members and friends around the world will surely laugh at the sight of Japan’s most famous clown.

 Kuidaore Taro soon made his debut by the doors of the famous restaurant.
 When designing Kuidaore Taro, Mr. Yamada had a hard time deciding on what his face should look like.
-Finally, he decided to use his own face as Kuidaore Taro’s final look.
+Finally, he decided to use himself as the model for Kuidaore Taro’s final look.
 In a way, one could think of Kuidaore Taro as Mr. Yamada himself welcoming customers to his restaurant.

 Though Kuidaore Taro was never moved to a different location, the same could not be said about his appearance.
 In 1989, Taro changed his red-and-white stripes for black-and-white stripes in honor of the death of Emperor Hirohito (裕仁天皇).
-This palette change was covered on TV and news outlets from all over Japan, and soon Kuidaore Taro was known everywhere.
-One could say that he became even more popular than the restaurant he was supposed to promote!
+This palette change was covered on TV and news outlets from all over Japan; and soon Kuidaore Taro was known everywhere in country, becoming more famous than the restaurant he was intended to promote.

-Kuidaore Taro would sometimes change his outfits or wear extra accessories when something big was going on.
-For example, when the baseball team Hanshin Tigers (阪神タイガース) was leading at the annual Japanese Central League Games in 1992, excited fans were looking to throw Kuidaore Taro into the Dōtonbori river should the Tigers win (as part of Osaka Hanshin Tigers fans’ tradition to throw people who resembled the players into the river) – so Kuidaore Taro wore swimming goggles and a lifesaver, asking people not to throw him into the river because “[He] Can’t Swim!”
+Kuidaore Taro then started changing his outfit, or wear extra accessories when something big was going on.
+For example, when the Hanshin Tigers (阪神タイガース) baseball team was leading at the annual Japanese Central League Games in 1992, excited fans wanted to throw Kuidaore Taro into the Dōtonbori river should the Tigers win (as part of Osaka Hanshin Tigers fans’ tradition to throw people who resembled the players into the river) – so Kuidaore Taro wore swimming goggles and a lifesaver, asking people not to throw him into the river because he couldn’t swim.

-Another instance was when the Osaka-born baseball player, Hideo Nomo (野茂英雄), became Most Valuable Player for the LA Dodgers in 1995; Kuidaore Taro was seen wearing a Dodgers jacket.
+Another instance was when an Osaka-native baseball player, Hideo Nomo (野茂英雄), became the LA Dodger’s Most Valuable Player in 1995.
+When this happened, Kuidaore Taro, a mascot of Osaka himself, was seen wearing a Dodgers jacket.

-So when something huge is going on while you’re in Osaka, look around for Kuidaore Taro – he just might be wearing something interesting!
+Therefore, when something huge is going on while you’re in Osaka, look around for Kuidaore Taro since he could be wearing something interesting!

-Sadly, after 59 years in business, Cui-Daoré closed down in 2008, after 59 years of operation.
-When the restaurant was shut down, Kuidaore Taro was taken away and borrowed for several events around Japan.
-But in 2009, the beloved clown puppet was returned to his hometown.
-He now stands in the lobby of the Nakaza Cuidaore Building (中座くいだおれビル), where he continues to smile and drum to this day.
+Sadly, after 59 years in business, Cui-Daoré closed down in 2008.
+After the restaurant closed, Kuidaore Taro was put under the care of several events around Japan.
+However, in 2009, the beloved clown puppet returned to his hometown, where he now stands in the lobby of the Nakaza Cuidaore Building (中座くいだおれビル).

-In the ceremony to reinstate Kuidaore Taro in Dōtonburi, then-Governor, Toru Hashimoto (橋本徹), said: “Dōtonbori’s popularity has been restored, thanks to Taro.”
-True enough, you’ll see images of Kuidaore Taro everywhere you go in Dōtonbori, especially in souvenir shops where you can buy keychains, figurines, plushies, clothes and even food featuring the famous clown.
-Being considered a symbol not just of Dōtonbori but of Osaka as a whole, you’ll see him everywhere you go in the region whether you find him cute or terrifying.
+In the ceremony reinstating Kuidaore Taro in Dōtonburi, then-Governor Toru Hashimoto (橋本徹), said, “Dōtonbori’s popularity has been restored thanks to Taro.”
+True enough, you’ll see images of Kuidaore Taro everywhere you go in Dōtonbori, especially in souvenir shops where you can buy keychains, figurines, plush toys, clothes, and even snacks featuring the famous clown.
+Being considered an icon of Dōtonbori and the city of Osaka, you’ll see him everywhere you go in the region whether you find him cute or terrifying.